andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 > [!todo]- not exam relevant
 > These functions/methods are mostly not exam relevant.

 There are a few built in functions/methods to check if something is a specific type of data.
 These are helpful to check input, potentially before converting it.

 - **String Methods:** `.isdigit()`, `.isalpha()`, `.isalnum()`, `.isdecimal()`, `.isnumeric()`, `.isspace()`.
 - **Type Checking:** `isinstance(obj, type)`, `type(obj)`, `callable(obj)`.
 - **Regular Expressions**

 # Basic Datatypes

 ## Integer

 The datatype Integer can hold any whole number including negatives and zero.
 You can use the function `int()` to convert a value to an Integer, or create one with value `0` if no argument is given.

 ```python
 1 4 -2 0 -4 962 -123456789
 ```

 ## Float

 The datatype Float can hold any rational/floating point number including negatives and zero.
 You can use the function `float()` to convert a value to a Float, or create one with value `0.0` if no argument is given.

 ```python
 1.5 -0.5 0.0 3.3333 1e-4 2.5e3 -5e6
 ```

 ### Scientific Number Notation

 > [!todo]- not exam relevant
 > This topic is not exam relevant.

 Python supports the scientific notation of writing numbers as a power of 10 for integers and floats.
 To do this you can give numbers in the format "`number`e`power`".
 So for example `1e3 == 1 * 10**3 == 1000` or `-1.5e-2 == -1.5 * 10**-2 == -0.015`.

 ## Boolean

 The datatype Boolean can hold a truth value.
 There are only two possible options for this value True or False (can also be thought of as 1/0 Yes/No On/Off).
 This datatype is very important for Control Flow like Conditions, because it is usually based on many "Yes/No Questions", which are answered with a Boolean value.
 You can use the function `bool()` to convert a value to a Boolean, or create one with value `False` if no argument is given.

 # Collection Datatypes

 ## General

-Bellow you find a table of some key properties of the collection datatypes available in python.
+Bellow you find a table of some key properties of the collection datatypes available in Python.

 | Name                                   | Mutable | Iterable                    | Indexing | Slicing | Common Use Case                            |
 | -------------------------------------- | ------- | --------------------------- | -------- | ------- | ------------------------------------------ |